icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 ### Pasting Clipboard Image to Comments

-_(https://github.com/tiimgreen/github-cheat-sheet/blob/master/Works on Chrome browsers only)_
+_(Works on Chrome browsers only)_

-After taking a screenshot and adding it to the clipboard (https://github.com/tiimgreen/github-cheat-sheet/blob/master/mac: `cmd-ctrl-shift-4`), you can simply paste (https://github.com/tiimgreen/github-cheat-sheet/blob/master/`cmd-v / ctrl-v`) the image into the comment section and it will be auto-uploaded to github.
+After taking a screenshot and adding it to the clipboard (mac: `cmd-ctrl-shift-4`), you can simply paste (`cmd-v / ctrl-v`) the image into the comment section and it will be auto-uploaded to github.

 ![Pasting Clipboard Image to Comments](https://cloud.githubusercontent.com/assets/39191/5794265/39c9b65a-9f1b-11e4-9bc7-04e41f59ea5f.png)